 Barbara has strong affiliations with many arts organizations in the province and has sat on various boards including the Maritime Conservatory of Performing Arts, Debut Atlantic, Opera Nova Scotia, the Royal Canadian College of Organists and the Nova Scotia Talent Trust.

 Sarah Stevenson, Web Services

 Originally from Fredericton, New Brunswick, Sarah has sung in church choirs in all three Maritime provinces.
-Her full-time job is with the Dalhousie University Libraries, where she is the Interim Head Librarian at the Killam Library and former publisher for the Libraries’ website.
-She is pleased to volunteer her information management skills to Capella Regalis where she is the administrator for the choir’s website and other web services, and provides advice on other aspects of organizational information management.
+Her full-time job is with the Dalhousie University Libraries, where she is the Associate University Librarian – Research Services and former publisher for the Libraries’ website.
+She is pleased to volunteer her information management skills to Capella Regalis where she is the administrator for the choir’s website, and provides advice on other aspects of organizational information management.